Tips for managing online exams

-It is clear that only a small percentage of students cheat, or attempt to cheat, during exams.
+It is clear that only a small percentage of students cheat, or attempt to cheat, during exams, although there is some concern this percentage is rising during remote instruction when exams are online.
 It is the job of all faculty and teaching support staff to prevent and detect cheating, in order to protect the vast majority of students who are honest, hardworking and committed to their studies, and to ensure the continued integrity of Simon Fraser University degrees.

-- Please ensure your students know that, like the rest of the University, you have a zero tolerance policy towards cheating.
+- Help your students understand that, like the rest of the university, you have a zero tolerance policy towards cheating.
 If faculty and teaching support staff take academic dishonesty seriously students will do the same.

 - Examination questions should be prepared by the instructor alone.
-Do not allow anyone to see the questions prior to the exam and be vigilant to security issues when the exams are being duplicated.
-Most departments follow tried and true practices.
+Do not allow anyone to see the questions prior to the exam and when uploading to Canvas.

-- Do not leave the invigilation of an examination to your T.A. or T.M. no matter how experienced he or she may be.
+- If you decide to invigilate an online exam (rather than treating it as an open-book exam), do not leave the invigilation of an examination solely to your T.A. or T.M. no matter how experienced they may be.
 Invigilation is the instructor’s responsibility.